 Each module is followed by a quiz, which is submitted and graded electronically.

 Participants are encouraged to complete the course work in approximately ten weeks.

 The sections and modules vary in length.
 Some sections can be read in a few minutes; others will take up to 30 minutes.
-Viewing videos take additional time.
+Viewing videos takes additional time.
 View the course preview for a more in-depth timeline.

 It is important to remember that this is a self-paced, self-directed course.
 There are no hard-and-fast deadlines for each section and/or module.
-The Canvas system includes both a syllabus and calendar to assist participants with managing their time.
+The Canvas course includes both a syllabus and calendar to assist participants with managing their time.
 The coordinator provides weekly reminders of the progress of the course schedule.
 Participants can contact the coordinator whenever they need assistance.
 Refer to the "What if I need help?" accordion item below.

 No. This is a non-credit course.
 Quizzes are not graded, but checked for accuracy.
 Upon completing the work successfully, participants receive a certificate of completion.

 The course is sponsored by the University of Maryland Extension's Woodland Stewardship Education program.

 No. There are no formal classes.
 Participants work from the convenience of their home and correspond with the instructor through the postal service, electronic mail, telephone, or some other delivery service.